mvcisback/SSLVC/report/report.md

 Speaker Recognition
 -------------------

-Consider the same video section 2.1.
-We would now like to augment the face classification using audio cues.
-In particular, in the absence of a speaker, the recognition system should bias towards the facial classifier.
+Now let us consider speaker classification.
+Our goal is to augment the face classification using audio cues.
+Specifically, in the absence of a speaker, the recognition system should bias towards the facial classifier.
 Alternatively, if the speaker’s face cannot be detected, then the classification algorithm should bias towards speech classifier.
-To obtain this behavior we used the following model for the classification probability.
+To obtain this behavior we used the following model[9] for the classification probability.

 (@model) $P(user) = P(face|model)^{W_i}P(face \ model) + \ldots \\P(speech|model)^{W_{max}-W_i}P(speech \ model)$

-While prior probabilities given in equation 2 are assumed to be equally probable, in practice for they should be estimated more carefully given the recording conditions and prior data.
+While prior probabilities given in equation 2 are assumed to be equally probable, in practice they can/should be estimated based on prior data and the recording conditions.

 Steps 1 through 4 in *3D Audio Reconstruction* are also performed when doing speaker recognition.
-After having a training database for faces and speech, we then do the following,
+After obtaining the training databases for faces and speech, we do the following,

 ## Multimodal Speaker Recognition ##